vizorvr/patches/documentation/browser/plugins/gamepad_generator.md

 #Game pad

 ##Description
-Buttons and axes from HTML5 standard gamepad (supports only Chrome and XBOX 360 controller atm).
+Buttons and axes from HTML5 standard gamepad, and pose from VR Gamepad.

 ##Inputs
 ###pad number
 Gamepad number

+###vibrate
+Vibrates the gamepad while this is true

 ##Outputs
 ###button 0